Science is about understanding and modelling the world in which we live and putting this knowledge to good use through invention and technology.

 Ballard pupils start their Science GCSE in Year 9 following the AQA combined Trilogy course.
 At the end of Year 9, pupils get the chance to choose whether they wish to study for the separate Sciences and get three GCSEs in Biology, Chemistry and Physics or remain with combined Science, where they will achieve two GCSEs.

 At GCSE, the pupils will have three separate specialist teachers for each of the three disciplines.
-Both routes have no controlled assessment or practical, but the pupils will have to undertake a number of required practicals and they are assessed at the end of the course by terminal exams.
+Both routes have no controlled assessment, but the pupils will have to undertake a number of compulsory required practical activities which they are assessed on at the end of the course by terminal exams.

 Pupils have access to online materials and a digital textbook on the ‘Kerboodle’ website but, again, we also like to engage their minds in creative ways.
-One class recently recreated electric circuits in their revision class using red liquorice shoelaces, icing and biscuits.
+One class recently created DNA in their lesson using sweets.

 We have had many stories of Alumni who have carried on their studies in Science to further education and beyond.
-Recently we learnt of one who is currently in her second year studying medicine at Cardiff University.
-Another alumnus is studying radiography at Portsmouth University and he recently came in to school to talk to Year 9 in their PSHE lesson about his studies and a career in radiography.
+Recently we learnt of one who is currently in her fourth year studying medicine at Cardiff University.
+Another alumnus is studying radiography at Portsmouth University, and he has returned to school to talk to pupils in their PSHE lesson about his studies and a career in radiography.